Retail cannabis licence

 The online store offers access to markets that won’t be serviced by retail stores, an alternative to consumers who do not want to shop at a retail location, as well as an age-verification process to keep retail cannabis out of the hands of minors.

-How does online sales work?
+How do online sales work?

 AGLC has developed a secure online e-commerce system.
 A comprehensive online age-verification process is utilized at both the point of purchase and delivery stages of cannabis transactions.